petereon/tic-tac-toe/NOTES.md

 ### DONE
 - Empty board generation function
 - Board repr function implementation (printing to cli)
+- Test for function to determine where to put the sign of which player

 ## Pomodoro 3:
 Executor: Peter
 Navigator: Naty

+### TODO:
+- test for empty square (obsolete)
+- implement empty square check (obsolete)

+### DONE:
+- implement function to determine where to put the sign of which player
+- introduce random element in generating position
+- implement winning and draw scenarios (assess game function)

+## Pomodoro 4:
+Executor: Naty
+Navigator: Peto

+### TODO:
+- call game with all steps